OBF/obf-docs/Affiliated-Project-Policy.md

 and binding.

-The OBF Board of Directors may, at its discretion, veto, instate, or terminate a project's official affiliation status, if the Board feels the need to do so.
+The OBF Board of Directors may, at its discretion, veto, instate, or terminate a project's official affiliation status, if the Board determines the need to do so.
 It is expected that the Board will do so in public session, whether at an annual Board meeting, or at a specifically convened one.